Keenan-Nicholson/Keenan-Nicholson/README.md

 🛰️ **Work**

-- Preciously I was a part of C-CORE's Earth Observation team performing full stack web development tasks and analyzing satellite imagery to monitor iceberg and river ice activity.
+- Previously I was a part of C-CORE's Earth Observation team performing full stack web development tasks and analyzing satellite imagery to monitor iceberg and river ice activity.

 📚 **Education**